react-native-audio-toolkit/react-native-audio-toolkit/README.md

 [![npm version](https://badge.fury.io/js/react-native-audio-toolkit.svg)](https://badge.fury.io/js/react-native-audio-toolkit)

 This is a cross-platform audio library for React Native.
-Both audio playback and recording is supported, but for now only very basic functionality has been implemented.
+Both audio playback and recording is supported.
+You can either stream or load local audio files for playback.

 How to get this stuff running?
 ------------------------------